flipflargin/flipflargin/README.md

-- 👋 Hi, I’m @flipflargin
+- 👋 Hey, I’m @flipflargin
-- 👀 I’m interested in finding and restoring >40 year old computers.
+- 👀 I’m usually split between hardware and software projects.
+Fun for me is restoring >40 year old computers.
-- 🌱 I’m currently learning my way around my digital oscilloscope.
+- 🌱 I’m currently learning to troubleshoot with my digital oscilloscope.
 - 📫 How to reach me: minnesotan@live.com
-- ⚡ Fun fact: The TRS-80 Model 4P weighs 26 pounds.
+- ⚡ Fun fact: The TRS-80 Model 4P weighs 26 pounds (woof!)

 <!---
 flipflargin/flipflargin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.